 Once you decide to invest in computerized maintenance management software (CMMS) or enterprise asset management (EAM) software to make the most of your company’s assets, it’s important to do your homework and select the appropriate choice.
 Whether you’re shopping for new or replacement CMMS maintenance management software, here are 7 pitfalls to avoid when selecting CMMS/EAM software:

 1. Assuming that an ERP/EAM solution is superior

 Many people mistakenly assume that buying ERP software with a CMMS/EAM module from a single vendor is better than integrating best-of-breed CMMS software into your ERP suite.
-Best-of-breed CMMS maintenance software that integrates seamlessly with your ERP system is often the best choice because it offers enhanced capabilities and is more likely to achieve rapid user adoption.
+Best-of-breed maintenance management software that integrates seamlessly with your ERP system is often the best choice because it offers enhanced capabilities and is more likely to achieve rapid user adoption.

 2. Focusing only on your current needs

 While selecting CMMS/EAM software that meets your maintenance department’s short-term needs is important, the best approach is to find software that is capable of meeting your minimum requirements for at least three years out.
 To ensure that you will be able to tailor your CMMS maintenance software to your changing needs, look for a system that allows for quick and easy configuration, such as the ability to redefine maintenance processes and reconfigure KPIs.

 3. Selecting a system that doesn’t allow you to analyze data quickly and easily